gigantc/dfree-wp-boilerplate/wp-content/plugins/wp-cerber/readme.txt

 = What is the goal of Citadel mode? =

-Citadel mode is intended to block massive, distributed botnet attacks and also slow attacks.
+Citadel mode is intended to block massive bot (botnet) attacks and also a slow brute force attack.
 The last type of attack has a large range of intruder IPs with a small number of attempts to login per each.

 = How to turn off Citadel mode completely? =